Sreedeviraj/Sreedeviraj/README.md

-# Hi there, I'm Sreedevi R! 👋
+ # Hi there, I'm Sreedevi! 👋

 Welcome to my GitHub profile!
 I'm a passionate learner and aspiring developer currently exploring the exciting world of the MEARN stack.
 Here's a little about me: